XcooBee/xcoobee-php-sdk/README.md

 options:

 ```
-statusId   => optional: numeric, one of the valid consent statuses.
+statusIds   => optional: array of numbers, one of the valid consent statuses.
 If not specified all will be returned
 config       => optional: the config object
 ```